crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 * A simple, working version of <b>your aggregation module</b>.
 This version can operate on your simulated data.
 Say what additional work is needed for the final version of your project.

-###Step 5: Answer another questionnaire

-What the hell is up with all of these questionnaires?
-[Blame Francis Galton](http://en.wikipedia.org/wiki/Francis_Galton#The_questionnaire).
-He also invented Vimeo.

-You will be asked to provide similar information to in the brainstorming session, but the focus will be on concreteness.
-No vague statements like "we will choose the best answer" or "users will answer questions about X".
-Say exactly <i>how</i> you will determine the best answer and <i>which</i> questions they will answer.
-You can and should provide links to files in your github repository as necessary.

-You should <b>submit your answers to the questions on [the simple prototype questionnaire](https://docs.google.com/forms/d/1ac9KHIZjyvngeOqa-hQegaV2NXYojEuPKFvAHFr76c8/viewform?usp=send_form).</b>
+* These modules need not be hooked into your UI yet, but they should be able to pass through your dummy data and populate useful output data.
+You will explain in your project meeting how the values will be interpreted.

+* Update your README.md file to include which parts of the code deal with QC / Aggregation etc. and how they work.

-###Step 6 (optional): Sign up for a meeting with Chris and Ellie.
+###Step 3 : Sign up for a meeting with Chris, Ellie, or the TAs.

 There is so much variety in the kinds of projects you have come up with, which is *awesome*.
 Inevitably, this means you will read through this assignment and the deliverables and start complaining among your group in utter frustration about how terribly these deliverables fit with the project you are planning on building.
 So don't rant amongst yourselves!
 Come meet with us!
 Your project probably fits the structure better than you think it does.
 You can sign up for a individual meeting with use [here](https://docs.google.com/spreadsheets/d/1w0fl8caGH46590cx7qnaLHS1GHh1toBJXh8tuh5y-fQ/edit?usp=sharing).